Childhood & Early Life

 From 2010 to 2013, he was a runner-up in the Subway Fresh Fit 600 and won his 70th pole at the 2011 Aaron’s 499.
 In 2012, the season took off to a rocky start, but he soon moved up the race track in the 2012 Toyota/Save Mart 350, where he achieved a milestone by completing 23,000 laps.

 His 2013 season started with a crash at the Sprint Unlimited, but he managed to qualify second for the Daytona 500 and led the first 31 laps of the series.
 At the Bojangles’ Southern 500, he finished 3rd, marking his 300th top-5 career finish.
-However, the red flag was waved when he was involved in a crash with two other race track drivers, Mark Martin and Aric.
+However, the red flag was waved when he was involved in a crash with two other race track drivers, Mark Martin, and Aric.

 Apart from racing, Jeff Gordon partook in a number of off-track events such as ‘Race of the Champions’ and IROC at the Daytona International Speedway.

-In 1991, he was presented the Busch Series ‘Rookie of the Year’ award.
+In 1991, he was presented with the Busch Series ‘Rookie of the Year’ award.
 In 1993, he won the Winston Cup Series ‘Rookie of the Year’.

-In 1998, he was named of ‘NASCAR’s 50 Greatest Drivers’.
+In 1998, he was named among ‘NASCAR’s 50 Greatest Drivers’.

 He was inducted into the National Midget Auto Racing Hall of Fame, in 2009.

-He was awarded the illustrious, Silver Buffalo Award in 2009.
+He was awarded the illustrious Silver Buffalo Award in 2009.

 He was even presented with the Heisman Humanitarian Award.